TezBaydu/Milestone-Project-1-Band/README.md

 - Row below Grafitti image to wrap around text quotes. i.e. parent of
     - Wasn't the actual issue. created a bar as was display row of 'header-text-mobile' in devices larger than 767px.
         * Adjusted so this div has Display as none in sizes larger than mobile.
             - done

 - Grafitti quotes padding top and bottom (15px)
     - done via container
         - also done for mobile adjustments

 - Band quotes padding
     - done via container
         - also done for mobile adjustments

 - CC Logo white
     - adjusted padding so shows spaced too
+        -done

 - Footer
     - Padding top and bottom added by 1%
+        - done

 - IPAD
     - Nav bar, not Nav button
+        -done
     - Home
         - Band mambers 4 split as looks squashed
+         - done
     - Music
         - To look like mobile splits